- Organization admin

 - Review the chosen OUs:

-- Edit or remove any of those existing OU preferences.
+- Edit or remove any existing OU preferences.

 - To add more OUs, click Add OUs.